Entry Requirements & Visas

 Passport Requirements

 Your passport must be valid for at least six months beyond your intended stay in Thailand, with at least one blank page for entry stamps.
-This is a strict rule enforced at all ports of entry, including airports like Suvarnabhumi and land borders.
+This is strictly enforced at all ports of entry, including Suvarnabhumi Airport and land borders.

-Ensure your passport isn't damaged, as this could lead to denied entry; renew early if needed to avoid last-minute issues.
+Ensure your passport isn't damaged as this could lead to denied entry - renew early if pages are torn or water-damaged.

 🌍

-Citizens of over 93 countries, including the US, Canada, UK, EU nations, Australia, and Japan, can enter visa-free for tourism or business stays up to 60 days.
-This exemption covers land, sea, and air arrivals, but you must have a return or onward ticket.
+Citizens of 93 countries including the US, Canada, UK, EU nations, Australia, Japan can enter visa-free for 60 days (South Korea gets 90 days).
+This covers tourism and short business visits via land, sea, and air.

 📋